TechnologicSoftwareSolutions/TessaFramework/README.md

 * Environment based property files with defaults for simple configuration management.
 * Simple (one-line) integration with other services developed on the Tessa Framework.
 * Highly verbose, automated logging of transaction/event details.
-* Utility classes for common functionality such as validations
+* Utility classes for common functionality such as validations.

 ## Installation and Using the Framework
 Detailed refrence documentation can be found in the wiki.